Kasia's Impact Story: From Graphic Design to Digital Ecology — Shaping a Sustainable Tomorrow at Tomorrow University

-She currently works as a UX/UI Designer at Taxfix, a startup that digitizes tax returns, making the process of filing easier.
+She currently works as a UX/UI Designer at Taxfix, a startup that digitizes tax returns, making the filing process easier.
 But she also founded her own company, Parsh Collective, a branding and consulting agency focused on digital ecology and sustainability.
 When she talks about her own business, she gets passionate:

 "The move-fast-and-break-approach is exciting, but most of the time it is not sustainable."

 Kasia is putting her finger on an important problem.
-The many emails we all sent on a daily basis, the files and pictures we store, or products we buy online demand energy, and quite a bit of it.
-The digital economy accounts for 16% of the global energy consumption and the CO2 emissions are comparable to 3 million cars on the road.
+The many emails we all send on a daily basis, the files and pictures we store, or products we buy online demand energy, and of it.
+The digital economy accounts for 16% of the global energy consumption, and the CO2 emissions are comparable to 3 million cars on the road.
 “The problem is that few people know about this.”
 With her consultancy, she raises awareness and provides solutions.
 “It starts with decluttering your computer and changing your own online behavior, simply by knowing that everything you do online consumes energy,” Kasia explains.
 Ultimately, digital companies will have to consider which energy source they use to satisfy their growing demand, a large portion of which is still powered by coal.